1nst4ll/mango-news/README.md

 *   **Frontend UI (`frontend/src/`):**
     *   The frontend is set up using Vite, React, and TypeScript, providing a modern and type-safe development environment.
     *   Tailwind CSS and DaisyUI are configured for streamlined styling.
-    *   `App.tsx`: The main application component that orchestrates the display of the news feed and filtering options.
+    *   `App.tsx`: The main application component that orchestrates the display of the news feed and filtering options, now including routing with `react-router-dom`.
     *   `NewsFeed.tsx`: A component responsible for fetching news articles from the backend API and rendering them in a list.
-It updates automatically when the selected topic changes.
+It updates automatically when the selected topic changes and includes links to the article detail page.
     *   `TopicFilter.tsx`: A component that fetches available topics from the backend and provides a dropdown menu for users to filter the news feed by topic.
+    *   `ArticleDetail.tsx`: A new component to fetch and display the full content of a single news article based on its ID from the URL, including a back button to return to the news feed.

 ## Database Details